vademo/authz_module_nodejs/README.md

 -  `ApplicationId not configured.`
 -  `Authzv2 not configured.`
--  `Trying to set configuration more then once.`
--  `Force set configuration.`
 -  `Missing permissions: permission1` [Detail](#missing-permissions)
 -  `Failed to retrieve permissions.` [Detail](#failed-to-retrieve-permissions)
 -  `No authorization found in header.`